Menu

 General meetings are held on the third Monday of every month, except for January and February when the meetings are on the third Tuesday of the month due to Monday holidays.
 Please note this isn’t always the Tuesday after the holiday!

-In-person meetings are currently held at Concord United Methodist Church, 1645 West Street, Concord CA.
+In-person meetings are currently held at Centre Concord, 5298 Clayton Road, Concord, CA.

 Zoom meetings will be held for speakers who are out of the area.